Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

 \subsubsection{Numerical results and comparisons with experiments}

 For the wave period $T=1.1$~s, the steepest cases (31-33) were found to numerically break down.
-This is due to an important run down which leads to a dewetting at the bottom left corner of the barge.
-During the experiments, recirculations and turbulent effects were clearly visible on those steeper cases.
+This is due to an large run-down which leads to a dewetting at the bottom left corner of the barge.
+During the experiments, recirculations and turbulent effects were clearly visible for those steepest cases.

-On figures~(\ref{fig:SondesCase30} and \ref{fig:SondesCase21}), wave gauge measurements are compared to the free surface elevation time series from the HPC method for cases 30 and 21 respectively.
-Only the waves gauges appearing in both domains are shown (the computational domain is shorter than the experimental one).
+On \cref{fig:SondesCase21,fig:SondesCase30}, wave gauge measurements are compared to the free surface elevation time series from the HPC method for cases 21 and 30 respectively.
 Note the time synchronisation between measurements and simulations was done on the first gauge only, and the determined phase shift was then applied to all the remaining gauges.
-This means that relative phases of the wave elevations in the numerical simulations are represented adequately in these figures.
+This means that relative phases of the wave elevations in the numerical simulations are represented adequately.
 More generally, a very good agreement is found on both wave amplitudes and phases, at the various locations along the wave flume.
 However, some discrepancies of the run-up at the front and rear faces of the barge as well as concerning the downstream wave elevations can be observed.
-Those discrepancies become more marked when the steepness increases.
-It can be observed that the HPC potential model tends to overestimate larger run-up events, and transmitted wave heights.
-It is thought that the main cause of those discrepancies is related to the mathematical model itself.
+Those discrepancies become more marked when the wave steepness increases.
+It can be observed that the HPC model tends to overestimate larger run-up events, and transmitted wave heights.
+The underlying causes of those discrepancies are thought to be related to the mathematical model itself.
 It is well known that non-dissipative models cannot correctly describe the flow in the vicinity of sharp angles even for linear incident waves.
 Thus, the present potential model is not perfectly appropriate to model the behavior of this type of flow.
 In practice, this effect is often counteracted by introducing a numerical lid in the vicinity of the body to numerically dissipate some energy (so trying to mimic dissipation due to viscosity).
 With such a method, the length and strength of the lid need to be tuned to match the expected result.
 This option was not tested here.

+Reflection ($C_r$) and transmission ($C_t$) coefficients (in terms of wave height ratios) have been calculated on a 2-period time window ($t\in[23~\text{s},25.2~\text{s}]$) for the case 21 (\cref{fig:SondesCase21}) using the nonlinear method of \citet{andersen_estimation_2017} with 5 wave probes on each side of the body.
+We obtain $Cr=81\%$ from the experiments and $C_r=79\%$ from the numerical predictions.
+In the same manner the transmission coefficients are in good agreement: $C_t=60\%$ and $62\%$ in the experiment and the numerical simulation respectively.